Climate and environmental risks

 - Heat damage to fabric, leading to melting eg of an asphalt roof, and to stress on the structure, metalwork, glazing etc;

 - Occasional (though less frequent) severe frosts, which obviously can still damage buildings when they occur;

 - Drought, leading to subsidence on shrinkable clay soils.
 Worldwide, alternating droughts and rains are becoming the norm; we aren’t exempt in the UK.
 This causes subsidence followed by heave;

-- Fires caused by drought in combination with heat – including wild fires which can spread to adjoining settlements and buildings (this has happened every recent summer in many countries, including the UK);
+- Fires caused by drought in combination with heat – including wild fires which can spread to adjoining settlements and buildings (this has happened every recent summer in many countries, including in 2022 the UK and London);

 - Heavy rain leading to flooding from rivers or sewers.
 It may not matter to a building necessarily whether rain falls in January or July, so long as rainwater collection and drainage can cope.
-Major flooding occurred several years in succession during the 2000s, especially in 2007, 2009, 2010, 2012, 2013, 2014, 2016, 2019 and 2020 (though this has not been so serious in London as in other places);
+Major flooding occurred several years in succession during the 2000s, especially in 2007, 2009, 2010, 2012, 2013, 2014, 2016, 2019 – 2021 (though this has not yet been so serious in London as in other places);

 - Flash flooding in a storm, including run-off from roofs and gutters, where they are blocked or of insufficient capacity; more and more churches are finding it necessary to enlarge their gutters and downpipes;